Moving to the USA? Thinking of becoming a permanent fixture in the land of the free? Let us take you through the steps on how to become a US citizen.

 So, you now know the process of becoming a U.S. citizen, but part of the process is that you need to be living there for at least 5 years with your Green Card, so let’s make sure you don’t miss home too badly by moving your belongings over with you.

-At 1st Move International, we have been helping our customers move to the USA for over 20 years.
+At 1st Move International removals, we have been helping our customers with international removals to the USA for over 20 years.
 We are experts at the paperwork as well as the shipping, so will be able to help you every step of the way.

 We palletise your belongings rather than loose load into a shared container which has many benefits for our customers.
 Take a look at our recent blog on the benefits of palletising your personal belongings for more information.